lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 For transactions that consist of more than just a single request/response pair, the rules are as follows.
-If the message contains an infoValue of type KemCiphertextInfothe, the client MUST generate a transactionIDClients, otherwise the client SHOULD generate a transactionID for the first request.
+If the message contains an infoValue of type KemCiphertextInfothe, the client MUST generate a transactionID, otherwise the client SHOULD generate a transactionID for the first request.
 If a server receives such a request that has the transactionID field set, then it MUST set the transactionID field of the response to the same value.
 If a